Panic Shack

-Panic Shack are a British band, formed in 2018 in Cardiff.
+Panic Shack are a Welsh band, formed in 2018 in Cardiff.
 The band consists of Sarah Harvey (lead vocals), Meg Fretwell (guitar, backing vocals), Romi Lawrence (guitar, backing vocals), Emily Smith (bass) and accompanied by Nick Doherty-Williams on drums.

 History

-The band was formed in 2018 and with their first releases in 2020: singles "Jiu Jits You" and "I don't Really Like It".
+The band was formed in 2018 with their first releases in 2020: singles Jiu Jits You and I don't really like it.
 In April 2022 they released their debut EP, Baby Shack, on Brace Yourself Records.
 It reached a peak position of 92 on the UK Albums Sales Chart the following month.

+In 2025 they released their first studio album, Panic Shack, which reached No.32 on the UK Albums Chart and No.1 On The UK Rock & Metal Albums Chart.
+In 2026 they released the single Grin & Bear It with producer Ross Orton.

+Tours

 In 2023 they performed their first headline tour, at 13 different venues across the UK.

-In 2025 they released their first studio album, Panic Shack, which reached No.32 on the UK Albums Chart and No.1 On The UK Rock & Metal Albums Chart.
+Panic Shack opened for The Sex Pistols in Halifax and Cardiff in the summer of 2026, and have been announced as the opening act for during the first part of The Sex Pistols' 2026 North America tour.